 I look forward to receiving my next invitational travel letter from Insight, or any one of the other travel brands of The Travel Corporation USA, that, collectively, operate in 60 countries out of 35+ offices with more than 10,000 experienced team members at the disposal of 1.5 million+ guests annually.

 Hey, my bags are already packed.
 I’m ready to go.
 Just put me back on that motor coach.
-PLEASE?
+Pretty please?